solidity-labs-io/forge-proposal-simulator/docs/guides/timelock-proposal.md

         // Call parent _run function to check if there are actions to execute super._run(addresses, address(0));

-        // Get needed addresses from addresses registry address timelock = addresses.getAddress("PROTOCOL_TIMELOCK");
+        address timelock = addresses.getAddress("PROTOCOL_TIMELOCK");
         address proposer = addresses.getAddress("TIMELOCK_PROPOSER");
         address executor = addresses.getAddress("TIMELOCK_EXECUTOR");

-        // Simulates actions on TimelockController
         _simulateActions(timelock, proposer, executor);
     }

     // Validates the post-execution state.
     function _validate(Addresses addresses, address) internal override {
-        // Get needed addresses from addresses registry address timelock = addresses.getAddress("PROTOCOL_TIMELOCK");
+        address timelock = addresses.getAddress("PROTOCOL_TIMELOCK");
         Vault timelockVault = Vault(addresses.getAddress("VAULT"));
         MockToken token = MockToken(addresses.getAddress("TOKEN_1"));

-        // Validate post-execution state
-        // Vault ownership should be transferred to timelock assertEq(timelockVault.owner(), timelock);
+        assertEq(timelockVault.owner(), timelock);
-        // Token should be whitelisted on the Vault contract assertTrue(timelockVault.tokenWhitelist(address(token)));
-        // Vault should not be paused
+        assertTrue(timelockVault.tokenWhitelist(address(token)));
         assertFalse(timelockVault.paused());

-        // Token ownership should be transferred to timelock assertEq(token.owner(), timelock);
+        assertEq(token.owner(), timelock);
-        // Token balance of multisig should be equal to total supply assertEq(token.balanceOf(timelock), token.totalSupply());
+        assertEq(token.balanceOf(timelock), token.totalSupply());
     }
 }
 ```

-Let's go through each of the functions we are overriding here.
+Let's go through each of the functions that are overridden.

 -   `name()`: Define the name of your proposal.
 -   `description()`: Provide a detailed description of your proposal.
 -   `_deploy()`: Deploy any necessary contracts.
 This example demonstrates the
     deployment of Vault and an ERC20 token.
 Once the contracts are deployed,
     they are added to the `Addresses` contract by calling `addAddress()`.
--   `_build(`): Set the necessary actions for your proposal.
-In this example, ERC20 token is whitelisted on the Vault contract
+-   `_build()`: Set the necessary actions for your proposal.
+In this example, ERC20 token is whitelisted on the Vault contract.
+Use the `buildModifier` to ensure that the proposal is only executed by the timelock, which is owned by the governor.
+If the modifier is not used, actions will not be added to the proposal array and the calldata will be generated incorrectly.
 -   `_run()`: Execute the proposal actions outlined in the `_build()` step.
 This
     function performs a call to `_simulateActions` from the inherited
     `TimelockProposal` contract.
-Internally, `_simulateActions()` simulates a call to Timelock [excheduleBatch](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/governance/TimelockController.sol#L291) and [executeBatch](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/governance/TimelockController.sol#L385) with the calldata generated from the actions set up in the build step.
+Internally, `_simulateActions()` simulates a call to Timelock [scheduleBatch](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/governance/TimelockController.sol#L291) and [executeBatch](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/governance/TimelockController.sol#L385) with the calldata generated from the actions set up in the build step.
 -   `_validate()`: This final step is crucial for validating the post-execution state.
 It ensures that the timelock is the new owner of Vault and token, the tokens were transferred to timelock and the token was whitelisted on the Vault contract

-With the first proposal contract prepared, it's time to proceed with execution.
+With the proposal contract prepared, it can now be executed.
 There are two options available:

 1. **Using `foundry test`**: Details on this method can be found in the [integration-tests.md](../testing/integration-tests.md "mention") section.
 2. **Using `foundry script`**: This is the chosen method for this scenario.